Celebrating 36 Years of Art and Music at the Hot Springs Gallery Walk

 Collective Arts Gallery – 620 Central Ave Suite 2B

 Join the 60 local artists of Collective Arts Gallery for a fun night of art and music!
-The Gallery is located on Central Ave, on the second floor, above the post office, with elevator access in the back of the building.
+The Gallery is found on Central Ave, on the second floor, above the post office, with elevator access in the back of the building.
 As always, wine and snacks will be available and contributed by our generous artists.
+Nathan Groot and James Katowich of Paper Lanterns will provide a soundtrack.

 American Art Gallery – 724 Central Avenue